How to MIG Weld Stainless to Mild Steel: Step by Step

 11. Tack the metals to avoid distortion

-Finally, before you start welding the joint, you tack weld it to keep it symmetrical and prevent warping.
-Since one part is stainless you tack more often.
+Finally, before you start welding, you tack weld the joint to keep it symmetrical and prevent warping.

 Tacking length depends on the thickness: the thicker the metals, the longer but larger the tacks.